 Errollyn Wallen is at ease both as a singer-songwriter of pop-influenced songs and a composer of contemporary new music.
 She describes her own Ensemble X with the motto, ‘We don’t break down barriers in music…we don’t see any.’

-Her residency in Hull has focused on the modern spiritual.
-Gathering people’s stories and reflections on hardship and how music can sustain us through hard times, her work has reached out to the local refugee and migrant communities involved in Hull’s Open Doors project (a community organization working with refugees, migrants and asylum seekers) as well as working with year 4 pupils and parents at Thoresby Primary School.
-Errollyn has worked in these communities with the support of local musicians Gary Hammond, Pete Jack and Frankie Banham of Mambo Jambo (world music).
+Her residency in Hull has focused on the modern spiritual, linking in with her piece Mighty River which will be performed as part of the PRS New Music Biennial Festival.
+Inspired by people’s stories and reflections on hardship and how music can sustain us through hard times, her work has reached out to the local refugee and migrant communities involved in Hull’s Open Doors project (a community organization working with refugees, migrants and asylum seekers) as well as working with year 4 pupils at Thoresby Primary School.
+Errollyn has worked in these communities with the support of choral leader Em Whitfield Brooks, and local musicians Gary Hammond, Pete Jack and Frankie Banham of Mambo Jambo (world music).
+Professional orchestral players have also been brought in to inspire participants.

 JASON SINGH